Harika-Reddy-Kondam/Harika-Reddy-Kondam/README.md

-- 👋 Hi, I’m @Harika-Reddy-Kondam
+- 👋 Hi, I’m @Harika-Reddy
 - 👀 I’m interested in playing tennis and chess.
 - 🌱 I have completed Maters.
 - 💞️ I’m looking to collaborate any start up